WaimaGroup/.github/profile/README.md

 ---

 ### 📦 [ypm](https://github.com/waimagroup/ypm)
 A lightweight project and dependency management utility tailored to the way Waima teams work.
 Cuts the overhead of scaffolding and configuration so engineers spend less time wiring things up and more time shipping.
+A project manager focus in combine human with agents.

 ---